gearglow/ReptiliaWithATwist/The List.md

 Mr. Malfoy introduced his wife and son to the Minister.
 Draco caught sight of Elysia and blushed, but turned away with a scowl when she smirked at him.

 Before tensions could ramp up again, Ludo Bagman waltzed in.
 "Everyone ready?"
-He said excitedly.
+He exclaimed.

 "Please, Ludo," Fudge said.